trip1ech/trip1ech.github.io/publications.md

 **Non-refereed project reports:**

-**Exploring the spatial allocation of testing stations using supply-demand relations: A Case Study of New Taipei City** **Chou, C. C.**
+- **Exploring the spatial allocation of testing stations using supply-demand relations: A Case Study of New Taipei City.**
+  **Chou, C. C.**
   *College Student Research Grant, National Science and Technology Council*